 The importance of choosing the right products for your hair can never be overemphasized!
 Different hair types have different needs, and you should choose products that have been specifically formulated for your hair type.
 While several effective hair care products are available in the market, you can also choose to go the natural way and make your own DIY hair care products customized to cater to your unique hair care needs.

 Experiencing excessive hair loss can cause extreme distress and affect your mental health.
 It can also be a sign of a serious underlying medical condition.
-If you are suffering from hair loss for several months and no remedy seems to be working, it is time to seek professional advice.
-Consult a trichologist.
-They will examine your hair and scalp and help you deal with conditions like hair loss, breakage, alopecia, and trichotillomania (8).
+If you are experiencing hair loss for several months and no remedy seems to be working, it is time to seek professional advice.
+Consult a dermatologist.
+They will examine your hair and scalp and help you deal with conditions like hair loss, breakage, alopecia, and trichotillomania (7).

 7. Focus On Holistic Health Care